Rob McCracken Profile

 Froch successfully defended against Jermain Taylor and Andre Dirrell, before facing Mikkel Kessler for the first time in the Super Six World Boxing Classic.
 It turned into an instant classic fight between two of the best fighters at 168-pounds which ended in a victory for Denmark's Kessler.

-"The Cobra" won the WBC title in his next fight, outpointing a stubborn Arthur Abraham to become two-time world champion.
+"The Cobra" won the WBC title in his next fight, outpointing a stubborn Arthur Abraham to become a two-time world champion.

 Victory over Glen Johnson followed before tasting defeat to Andre Ward in the final.